rubocode/bookstore/introduction/index.md

 the priority, but — in the end winging it.

-When I joined, the Project Manager — who was also the Head of the Software Engineering Services Division (SESD) had been working on it for more than a decade.
+When I joined, the Project Manager — who was also the Head of the Software Engineering Services Division (SESD) — had been working on it for more than a decade.
-They had evolved form a Microsoft Access project into a Microsoft SQL Server project using C#.
+They had evolved from a Microsoft Access project into a Microsoft SQL Server project using C#.
 All the domain knowledge was inside two brains — that of the Project Manager and the Technical Lead.
 The project was dragging on endlessly.

 What SLIIT did surprises me even today.
-They made that Project Manager, the Head of Academic Affairs (to utilize his domain knwoledge) and hired me as a Product Architect to function as the Head of SESD.
+They made that Project Manager, the Head of Academic Affairs (to utilize his domain knowledge) and hired me as a Product Architect to function as the Head of SESD.
 Cute!

 The project was ridden with internal politics and I left after my initial six month contract.